Xilinx/VMC_Help/HDL/addrsr/README.md

 The Addressable Shift Register has a maximum depth of 1024 and a minimum depth of 2.
 The address input port, therefore, can be between 1 and 10 bits (inclusive).
-The data input port width must be between 1 and 255 bits (inclusive) when this block is implemented with the Xilinx LogiCORE™ (for example, when Use behavioral HDL (otherwise use core) is unchecked).
+The data input port width must be between 1 and 255 bits (inclusive) when this block is implemented with the LogiCORE™ (for example, when Use behavioral HDL (otherwise use core) is unchecked).